 Confidentiality

-Ensuring data is accessed only by authorized entities.
+Ensuring data is accessed exclusively by authorized entities.

 Integrity